Coyls/ktk-datavise/README.md

 Link online site : [KTK - Jeux Olympique](http://vps-080d9e1e.vps.ovh.net:3100/)

-Frontend of the data visualization project : [Backend](https://github.com/Coyls/datavise)
+Backend of the data visualization project : [Backend](https://github.com/Coyls/ktk-dataviz-backend/)

 If you want use the site in local you will need the same map on [Mapbox](https://www.mapbox.com/) and generate the token.